 Our oceans are filled with innumerable, incredible plant species.
 Ten of these are included on this list of the strangest and most interesting marine plants.
-From Kelp are large seaweeds, usually brown in color, made up of algae and belonging to the order laminariales.
+From kelp forests to algal blooms, the plants on this list are incredible features of our planet that are often overlooked.

 Large brown algae

 Credit: NOAA’s National Ocean Service, CC BY 2.0, via Wikimedia Commons

 Kelp forests are well-known, beautiful underwater rainforests.
 They are the largest plants in the ocean and extremely fast-growing, perhaps the fastest of all plant species.
 Kelp has flotation bulbs that help them stay afloat on the surface of the ocean.
 They can be found in cool and tropical waters.
 They are usually brownish-green in color.
 The first likely appeared in the Miocene, 5 to 23 million years ago.

 Kelp forests can be seen along the west coast of North American, where they live in shallow waters along the shoreline.
 They grow quite densely and provide a home for a wonderful variety of other plants and animals.
 The blades are used to shelter young, and the ocean floor around the forests provides a prime hunting ground for crabs, octopi, sharks, and more.

 Phytoplankton is microscopic Marin algae that are similar to terrestrial plants.
 They require sunlight to live and grow and are divided into two categories, dinoflagellates, and diatoms.
 They are the base of the marine food web and can be found in salt and freshwater.
 They have chlorophyll, like land plants, to capture sunlight turn it into energy.
 They also consume carbon dioxide and release oxygen.
 Their growth is dependent on the presence of carbon dioxide as well as other nutrients like nitrate, silicate, and calcium.